hvpham-yorku/project-jume-group-9/doc/sprint2/RPM2.md

 **Focus Areas:**

-- **Orders Management:**
-  Enable admins to manage customer orders and view/update order details dynamically.
+- **🔄 Orders Management**
+  *Dynamic order control center for admins*
+  - View/update order details in real-time
-  - **User Stories:** As an admin, I can view, create, and update customer orders.
+  - **User Story:** As an admin, I can view, create, and update customer orders

-- **Product Inventory:**
-  Implement product listing, searching, adding, and editing features.
+- **📦 Product Inventory**
+  *Complete product catalog management*
+  - Search, add, and edit product listings
-  - **User Stories:** As an admin, I can view the inventory list, add new products, and edit product details.
+  - **User Story:** As an admin, I can view the inventory list, add new products, and edit product details

-- **Dashboard Enhancements (Home Page):**
+- **📊 Dashboard (Home Page)**
-  Improve the home page with real data visualization, interactive charts, and activity history.
+  *Real-time business intelligence*
+  - Interactive charts and activity history
-  - **User Stories:** As a user, I can see the current stock summary and recent activity.
+  - **User Story:** As a user, I can see the current stock summary and recent activity

-- **Analytics Page:**
-  Create a dedicated view for analytics and insights using charts and statistics.
+- **📈 Analytics Page**
+  *Data-driven decision making*
+  - Visual insights with charts/statistics
-  - **User Stories:** As a user, I can view insights about stock and order performance over time.
+  - **User Story:** As a user, I can view insights about stock and order performance over time
 ---

 ## Scope of the Project: Epics and Key Features